fsmoraes/algorithms/README.md

 ### Quick Sort
 Like Merge Sort, exploits the fact that array of 0 or 1 element are always sorted.
-The way that Quick Sort works is by selecting one element, (called the pivot) and finding the index where the pivot should end up in the sorted array.
+The way that Quick Sort works is by selecting one element (called the pivot) and finding the index where the pivot should end up in the sorted array.